lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-07-Ackermann-not-PR-II.md

 ### Now for the inductive proof itself

 To prove that Ackermann's function is not primitive recursive, we show that for each PR function $f$ we can find some bound $k$, in the sense that $A(k,{-})$ grows strictly faster than $f$.
 To build up to this result, we work through all the ways of constructing a PR function.
-It's only a matter of style that we prove these cases as separate lemmas rather than as one great induction.
+It's only a matter of style that we prove these cases as separate lemmas rather than as one big induction.

 #### The base cases